Area Guide: The pretty Hertfordshire village of Bedmond

 A plaque to commemorate him has been placed where his former home was built.

-The Bell, previously known as The Blue Bell is presumed to have been around since 1618.
-Located on High Street, a TV in the bar area is the extent of the entertainment on offer.
+The Bell, previously known as The Blue Bell is believed to have been around since 1618.
+Located on High Street, it has recently come under new ownership and has received rave reviews for its warm welcome and hearty pub grub.

-The White Hart Inn – the village’s other pub – sadly closed in 2009 and has since been converted into a private house.
+The White Hart Inn sadly closed in 2009 and has since been converted into a private house, following in the footsteps of The Green Man.
+Now known as Green Man House, it last changed hands in March this year for £730,000.

 The Travellers’ Rest pub was located in Porridge Pot Hill (now called Church Hill) and Dick Turpin is said to have visited.